The Do’s and Don’ts of Competitive SEO Copywriting

 What is SEO Copywriting?

-Unlike traditional writing, SEO copywriting is the art of crafting convincing and engaging content while also focusing on the best practices of search engine optimisation.
+Unlike traditional writing, SEO copywriting is the art of crafting compelling and engaging content while focusing on the best search engine optimisation practices.
 Competitive SEO copywriting requires proficiency in keyword research, conversion rate optimisation (CRO), on-page SEO, and basic HTML for some cases.

 How Will SEO Copywriting Benefit My Business?